 The two older devices have Touch ID built into the Home button at the front, although the 6S Plus features the second generation of the fingerprint sensor, which is faster and more responsive than the original.

-The Apple iPhone 7 Plus is identical in measurements to its predecessors at 158.1 x 77.9 x 7.3mm, but it is a little lighter at 188g.
-It sports a similar design to the iPhone 6S Plus, but there are a couple of differences, more so than the standard iPhone 7 offers.
+The Apple iPhone 7 Plus is identical in measurement to its predecessor at 158.1 x 77.9 x 7.3mm, but it is a little lighter at 188g.
+It sports a similar design to the iPhone 6S Plus, but there are a couple of differences, more so than the standard iPhone 7.

 That's not all though.
-The iPhone 7 Plus also adds a dual-camera to its rear, which the standard device doesn't, and two new colours comprising Jet Black and Black have also been introduced.
+The iPhone 7 Plus adds a dual-camera to its rear and two new colours comprising Jet Black and Black have also been introduced.
 It also comes in Silver, Gold and Rose Gold but not Space Grey anymore.

 The iPhone 6S Plus comes in Silver, Space Grey, Gold and Rose Gold colour options, while the iPhone 6 Plus was only available in Silver and Space Grey but has since been discontinued.